ClassicPress/ClassicPress-Migration-Plugin/README.md

 ensure any known conflicting plugins are **deactivated** (see list [here](https://docs.classicpress.net/installing-classicpress/#plugin-conflicts)).

+## What version of WordPress does the plugin work with?

+You can always see the latest supported version by going to [Get ClassicPress](https://www.classicpress.net/get-classicpress/#switch-to-classicpress).

 ## Installation

 To **install a fresh version of ClassicPress on a new site**, you do not need